-Welcome to Kirtland Elementary School.
-KES carries a proud tradition of academic excellence due to a combination of hard working students, dedicated staff, well-trained teachers, caring administrators, and an active, totally supportive community.
+KES enjoys a proud tradition of academic excellence due to a combination of a hard working staff of dedicated, continually well-trained teachers; concerned and caring administrators; and an active, totally supportive community.

 Our doors open each morning to the children with an invitation to accept challenges; the challenges of doing a job to the best of their abilities.
 We maintain an atmosphere in which the children may take part in many activities.
 No matter what their ability level might be, the challenge of doing a good job is always there for them to achieve.
 Their self-esteem and satisfaction are always self-evident.
 We hope that as the students proceed through Kirtland Elementary School they will acquire not only the academic skills needed but also a desire to get along with others---as well as pursue their personal best!